lip6/alliance-check-toolkit/benchs/analog/OtaMiller/350/README.rst

 dodo.py      : python script to setup the technology and dependencies millerMOS.py : Python script to describe netlist, and relative placement for layout generation
                with only transistors
+miller.py    : Python script to describe netlist, and relative placement for layout generation
+               with transistors and MIM capacitors

 ---------------
 Running layout generation